ferreiraklet/Aline/README.md

 ## This project is for educational porposes only!
 I do not support any illegal activities!.

-If any error in the program, talk to me immediatly
-OBS: This tool works for linux only.
+If any error in the program, talk to me immediatly.
+This tool is supposed to work in linux as well as in windows.